ImNyang-Nothing/hit-the-heat-wave/README.md

 # hit-the-heat-wave

-영재반 2022 프로젝트

-rpi / python / telegram
+rpi / python / discord

 Don't See it!